 The Scientific Committee is made up of authoritative scholars and non-academics specialised in issues related to alterpolitics.
 It is also composed of one representative per partner institution.
 The Scientific Committee’s role is to ensure the coherence of scientific policy, decide the main orientations of our scientific policy, create new research programs, advise and approve new partnerships, and referee the research papers submitted for our events and publication.
 The Scientific Committee is currently composed by:

-Mona Lilja is the author of the book, Constructive Resistance: Repetitions, Emotions, and Time (2021).
+Mona Lilja is an Associate professor and a Senior Lecturer in International Relations, School of Global Studies, University of Gothenburg.
+She is the author of the book, Constructive Resistance: Repetitions, Emotions, and Time (2021).
 Her research revolves around the concepts of power and resistance with a special focus on the linkages between resistance and social change as well as the particularities – the character and emergence – of various forms of resistance.
 In focus are the performances and identities created by those engaged in resistance practices.
 What relationships enable or constrain articulations of resistance?
 Recent work has been carried out particularly with reference to resistance and activism in Cambodia and Japan.

 Mary Racelis is a Research Scientist at the Institute of Philippine Culture, School of Social Sciences, Ateneo de Manila University, and its former Director.
 Her current teaching in the Ateneo’s Department of Sociology and Anthropology (DSA) and the University of the Philippines Department of Anthropology most recently include Engaged Anthropology and the Anthropology of Justice and Human Rights.
 She served as UNICEF Senior Adviser for Women’s Development, Community Participation, and Family/Child Welfare in New York 1979-83 before becoming the UNICEF Regional Director, Eastern, and Southern Africa in Nairobi, Kenya from 1983-92.
 She returned to the Philippines as the Country Director of the Ford Foundation and in 2000 to the Ateneo as IPC Director until 2003.
 Notable is her continuing activities with NGOs and organized urban poor people’s organizations.
 At the invitation of former Secretary-General Kofi Annan, she became an active member in 2003—04 of his Panel of Eminent Persons on United Nations—Civil Society Relations.
 Her research has focused on urban informal settlements, community organizing, gender, children, reproductive health, and sociocultural change largely in the context of human rights.
 She is a strong advocate for transforming research results not only into journal articles but also into advocacy articles in major newspapers and online social media that highlight the voices of marginalized people.